Throwaway references in fiction are often going to be important later

 - For the most part Pete tries to remain blind to fan speculation, though he can't always stay deaf to it.
 Fandom nods have been non-canon, including the above Oasis example.

 - This Starslip strip was posted shortly after someone commented on the forum that the monster from Cloverfield looked like a Cirbozoid.

 - In the Homestuck flash [S] Ride, there is a bonus you can reach by clicking the horseshow at the bottom right-hand corner.
 This gives a short, silly flash with a couple of random, scratchily-drawn pictures of Roxy as a cowgirl.
 The last is a picture of Roxy and Jane kissing, with pink and blue cotton candy on the floor and a piece of paper reading 'Cotton Candy'.
 That is the Idiosyncratic Ship Name for the Roxy/Jane ship.

 - The popular Fanon of Bro and Dirk being anime geeks has been referenced a couple of times, such as when Dirk made a comment about 'roaring manga fireplaces' shortly after his introduction.

-- An issue of 8-Bit Theater put to rest the fan theory that Black Belt was going to be brought back to life.
+- An issue of Eight Bit Theater put to rest the fan theory that Black Belt was going to be brought back to life.
 The theory: resurrect a discarded copy of the character who had been turned to stone by a spell.
 The resolution: Ludicrous Gibs in the form of the top of the character's head having eroded off due to being submerged, upside down, in a lake.
 Resolved again in a second (joke) strip when Black Mage gathers up the pieces of the original Black Belt and casts '''LYFE''' (which he learned from some bathroom stall graffiti).
-The result is a borderline Eldritch Abomination proclaiming that each second is nothing more than a thousand agonies before it is put out of it's misery.
+The result is a borderline Eldritch Abomination proclaiming that each second is nothing more than a thousand agonies before it is put out of its misery.